 It takes a large force to dislocate the joint, such as a car accident, but it can also partially dislocate usually due to a fall when the foot is plantar-flexed (toes pointing down), which often also damages the tibiofibular ligament.

-Symptoms usually include outer knee pain, instability especially during deep squats and sometimes an obvious deformity at the side of the knee.
-There may also be associated damage to the peroneal nerve leading to pins and needles or numbness around the outer knee.
+Symptoms usually include outer knee pain, instability especially during deep squats, and sometimes an obvious deformity at the side of the knee.
+There may also be associated with damage to the peroneal nerve leading to pins and needles or numbness around the outer knee.

 Damage to the peroneal nerve usually occurs when there is a blow to the side of the knee, which squashes the nerve where it sits just below the skin.
 Alternatively, there may be pressure higher up the nerve where the sciatic nerve branches off from the lower part of the lumbar spine.